 - Source apportionment of ambient particulate matter in urban and remote locations.

-- Characterization of emissions from biomass burning through in situ and laboratory experiments.
+- Characterization of emissions from biomass and garbage burning through field and laboratory experiments.